Beau Bandit: Plot

 Montero is a bandit who, along with his deaf-mute sidekick, Coloso, are planning to rob a bank.
 They are pursued by "Bob Cat" Manners and his posse.
 As they close in on the bank, owned by Perkins, Montero becomes involved in the personal affairs of Helen Wardell and her fiancé, Howard.
-Perkins is also interested in Wardell, and he also holds the mortgage on Howard's ranch.
-Finding out that Montero has a price on his head, Perkins uses that fact to coerce Montero into agreeing to kill Howard.
+Perkins is also interested in Wardell, and holds the mortgage on Howard's ranch.
+Finding out Montero has a price on his head, Perkins uses that fact to coerce Montero into agreeing to kill Howard.
 Perkins, however, has no intention of paying Montero, instead arranging for the posse to capture the outlaw.

 Montero fakes Howard's murder, and is expecting a double-cross, so he is prepared for the trap, and instead of being captured, he traps the posse.
 Montero then holds Perkins hostage, extorting $5,000 from him in exchange for his life, and forces Perkins, who is also Justice of the Peace, to marry Helen and Howard.
 Adding insult to injury, Montero gives the newlyweds the $5,000 for their honeymoon.